efabless/openlane2/docs/source/faq.md

-Similar to Docker, this mostly eliminates variables related to the user's environment, although unlike Docker, it maintains integration with the user's filesystem, doesn't add a virtualization penalty on macOS, and does not require the entire image to be redownloaded every time an update occurs.
+Similar to Docker, this mostly eliminates variables related to the user's environment, although unlike Docker, it maintains integration with the user's filesystem, doesn't add a virtualization penalty on macOS, and does not require the entire image to be re-downloaded every time an update occurs.